attila-virag/Fractal-Renderer/README.md

 # Coloring

 Coloring is done using color interpolation.
 The general color function takes a value range 0-1 as input and returns and R,G,B value.
 The R,G,B values are taken from a pallette that can be generated or loaded from file.
+Specific R,G,B values are assigned along the 0-1 range and the rest is interpolated in between.
 The palette can be either cyclic or one way.
 For a cyclic palette the color at 0 is the same as the color at 1.

 # Normalization